 Gross Gaming Revenue, or GGR, is the most basic KPI.
 It has a simple formula: total bets minus total wins.
 This shows the amount of money that stays with the casino as a result of players’ wagering activity, but before paying for any of the casino’s expenses.
 If we draw parallels between an Internet casino and a physical store, GGR is similar to “gross revenue” rather than to “profit”.

 It’s worth noting that GGR can fluctuate from period to period depending on how lucky (or not) your players are.
-For example, even if the number of players and the amount they wagered was identical in July and August, the GGR could be quite different.
+For example, even if the number of players and the amount they wagered were identical in July and August, the GGR could be quite different.
 Why so?
 Because winnings in online casino games are generated randomly and actual results may deviate from the“theoretical” average return-to-player ratios.

 Net Gaming Revenue